-- Tool 4.1 Innovative public procurement legal seminars (baseline).
-Getting the baseline in order and ensuring the staff of the public body is well acquainted with innovation procurement processes and legal possibilities. - 4.2 Tool Example of Innovative public Oslo. procurement Oslo Municipality is Norway's second largest purchaser.
+• 4.1 Innovative public procurement - legal seminars (baseline)

+Getting the baseline in order and ensuring the staff of the public body is well acquainted with innovation procurement processes and legal possibilities.

+• 4.2 Example Oslo: Innovative public procurement.

+Oslo Municipality is Norway's second largest purchaser.
 The municipality's procurement strategy for food, goods, services, buildings and construction is to provide a common overall approach and behaviour by municipal agencies, so that procurement becomes an effective instrument for providing residents, businesses and industry with quality solutions and services in line with the needs of today and tomorrow.
 The strategy's main objective is that Oslo Municipality is to conduct appropriate and cost-effective procurement processes - providing sound and socially responsible solutions in both the short and long term.
-The procurement strategy is followed by an implementation plan, ensuring ownership and active implementation of the procurement strategy in municipal departments and other agencies. - Tool 4.3 Example Flanders: "Together for faster and smarter Innovation" Program for Innovation Procurement (PIP) (link).
+The procurement strategy is followed by an implementation plan, ensuring ownership and active implementation of the procurement strategy in municipal departments and other agencies.

+4.3 Example Flanders: "Together for faster and smarter Innovation" Program for Innovation Procurement (PIP)